inastia/ebay-scraper/README.md

 ## Description

-Another small project in Go to help me learn the language and its uses.
+A small project in Go to help me learn the language and its uses.

 - Made a GET request to Ebay with Golang net/http package
 - Installed Goquery library/package